ellx-hub/docs/index.md

 You might have noticed how certain nodes are rendered as plain text while others as graphic components.

-Components are a special Ellx nodes that can maintain internal state.
+Components are special Ellx nodes that can maintain an internal state.
 This is the most powerful feature of Ellx, elevating it from a fancy spreadsheet to basically a fully functional application framework.

-When building reactive systems, it is crucial to enforce the referential transparency of all node expressions, i.e., given the same inputs, formulas should always output same results.
-Otherwise you are doomed to debug nasty surprised.
+When building reactive systems, it is crucial to enforce the referential transparency of all node expressions, i.e., given the same inputs, formulas should always output the same results.
+Otherwise, you are doomed to debug nasty surprised.

 However, in complex open systems, the inputs may come from outside, e.g. user input, and caching logic may need to be customized as well.